Best Hikes Near Portland – Easy Access, Lots of Fun (With Photos)

 You will walk next to the river the entire time and pass many waterfalls including Metlako Falls amongst other smaller ones.

-For a longer option, try out the hike to Tunnel Falls which is a 12-mile out and back trip of moderate difficulty.
+For a longer option, try out the hike to Tunnel Falls which is a 12-mile out-and-back trip of moderate difficulty.
 The trail boasts dozens of waterfalls, moss-covered verdant forest and towering basalt cliffs.

-You will pass over footbridges, talus slopes, traverse babbling creeks and a path carved into the cliff.
+You will pass over footbridges, and talus slopes, traverse babbling creeks and a path carved into the cliff.
 There are also campsites along the way if you are looking to make it an overnight trip.

 Mount Tabor Trek